-- LEGO lovers will get excited over these 6 LEGO party games and activities.
+- Get excited over these 6 LEGO party games and activities

 Additionally, Katy used her design skills to create items that could be used for decoration and display.

 There were cool LEGO posters hanging on the wall, a clever photo prop (printed on a blueprint machine and affixed to foam core), and brick coloring pages—allowing guests to make their own designs.

 LEGO mini-head figures were replicated in vinyl and added to Take-and-Toss sippy cups for little guests.
 Adults were offered coordinating Mason jar versions.
 We bet guests loved being able to take their cups home after the party was over!

 Utensil jars were also embellished with matching designs.
 It’s always great when decorations are also functional.